Plating Ultem (PEI)

 Ultem also allows easy application due to its Creep-resistance and its ductility.
 Its Creep-resistant qualities afford it longevity since the material is resistant to warping or deformation from various forms of stress.
 One of the reasons for its creep-resistant strength is its ductility, which affords the material leniency in its deformation before it ruptures.
 Its ductile properties also give the material convenience in regard to its ability to be molded, allowing it to be used in snap-fit designs or for draft angles.
 This is possible due to the materials strength as well as its ability to shrink and fit tightly to the materials it is being adhered to.

 Since Ultem offers such high flame, heat, and solvent resistance, it is commonly used for chemical and medical instrumentation.
 One of the major benefits of Ultem within the medical field is its ability to be sterilized with gamma rays, affording it reusability and cost-effectiveness.
-Beyond its uses in the medical field, it also is used as engine components for both automobiles and aircrafts.
+Beyond its uses in the medical field, it also is used as engine components for both automobiles and aircraft.